-CFM is proud to offer the Market as a resource to other community-based not-for-profits.
+CFM is proud to offer the CFM as a resource to other community-based not-for-profits.
 No sales are permitted from community booths unless given approval ahead of time by CFM Management.
-Application and pre-approval is required from CFM Management and City of Charleston.
+An application and preapproval is required from CFM Management.

-Fields to Families and Master Gardener through the Clemson Extension
+Fields-to-Families & Master Gardener

-CFM works with local social service agencies to establish the gleaning of food contributions at the end of each Market day.
+CFM works with local social service agencies to establish the gleaning of food contributions at the end of each market day.
 These agencies are a great resource for distributing your unsold product to the local community in need.
 We have preprinted receipts so the agencies can provide you a receipt of product donated for your use in tax purposes.
 Some vendors take the extra step and put out a labeled box for customers to purchase product to contribute.
+Master Gardener is located at the corner of King and Tobacco Streets from 9am-Noon while Fields to Families is in the same location from Noon-2pm.